MichelDeudon/formations/content/en/p/7-reasons-quit-facebook-instagram/index.md

 Some voices are silenced, people kept in the shadow.

-Viral social networks help political figures to divide and conquer.
+Viral social networks help political figures to <i>divide and conquer</i>.

 Laure Delisle, a colleague at Element AI, published an article at NeurIPS in 2018 with Amnesty International [quantifying the abuse directed against female journalists and politicians on Twitter](https://aiforsocialgood.github.io/2018/pdfs/track1/19_aisg_neurips2018.pdf).